-Document damage by taking photographs/video before you start any clean-up.
+Document damage by taking photographs/video before you begin any clean-up.
 After you've documented the damage, make repairs necessary to prevent further harm to your property (cover broken windows, leaking roofs and damaged walls).
-Don’t make permanent repairs until your insurer has inspected the property and you have reached an agreement on the cost.
+Don't make permanent repairs until your insurer has inspected the property and you have reached an agreement on the cost.
 Be prepared to provide the claims adjuster with records of any improvements you made prior to the damage.
-Save all receipts, including those from the temporary fixes.
+Save all receipts, including those from temporary fixes.

 If your home is damaged to the extent that you cannot live there, ask your insurer or insurance agent if you have coverage for additional living expenses.

 Work with your insurer to learn what documents, forms and data you need for your claim.
 Keep a diary of all conversations you have with the insurer and your insurance agent, including names, times and dates of the calls or visits, and contact details.
 Provide your insurer with all of the requested information, as incorrect or incomplete information may delay your claim.

 If the first offer made by the insurer does not meet your expectations, be prepared to negotiate.
 If there is a disagreement about the claim, ask the insurer for the specific language in the policy and determine why you and the insurer interpret your policy differently.
 If you believe you are being treated unfairly, contact your state insurance department.

 Protect Yourself from Fraud